 Alsa is the main provider of bus travel in Spain.
 As a subsidiary of the UK bus company National Express, Alsa offers a plethora of regional, national and international routes and transports more than 300 million passengers per year.
 Alsa has an impressive fleet of buses with different levels of comfort and amenities on offer.
 Aside from the Alsa Normal bus with free WiFi, bathrooms, footrests and entertainment on board, the Alsa Supra, Alsa Eurobus and Alsa Premium buses provide more luxurious services when traveling by road, depending on the specific route.
 Apart from the Standard ticket, Alsa offers other bus tickets like Minimum, Reduced and Flexible fares on select routes.

-Travel between Madrid, Spain and Brussels, Belgium by bus is: Partially open.
+Travel between Madrid, Spain and Brussels, Belgium by bus is: Unrestricted.

 Conditions of entry: